smstuebe/smstuebe.github.io/_posts/2017-02-12-mvvmcross-calligraphy.markdown

 <h2 class="section-heading">Conclusion</h2>

 There is a nice side effect, using the factory directly.
-You don't have to wrap every context (Activity, Fragment) with the `CalligraphyContextWrapper`, because the binding inflator is used globally :) Yay! <a href="https://www.nuget.org/packages/MvvmCross.Calligraphy/" target="_blank" onclick="return tol(this);">MvvmCross.Calligraphy on NuGet</a>
+You don't have to wrap every context (Activity, Fragment) with the `CalligraphyContextWrapper`, because the binding inflater is used globally :) Yay! <a href="https://www.nuget.org/packages/MvvmCross.Calligraphy/" target="_blank" onclick="return tol(this);">MvvmCross.Calligraphy on NuGet</a>

 <b>Code</b>